This vignette explains how to use the ae_attendances dataset in R, and also details where it comes from and how it is generated.

 scale_y_continuous(labels = percent) +

-#facet_wrap(vars(type), nrow = 1) +
+# facet_wrap(vars(type), nrow = 1) +

 theme(legend.position = "bottom") +

-labs(x = "Month of attendance",
+x = "Month of attendance",

 y = "% of attendances that met the 4 hour standard",